karthikhosur/italtoken/whitepaper.md

     N[Transaction Ledger] -->|Shows Activity| O[User History View]
 ```

-The Stellar network is built on a secure and efficient foundation that combines **public-key cryptography**, the **Ed25519 signature scheme**, the **Stellar Consensus Protocol (SCP)**, and flexible **wallet infrastructure** to support scalable digital value transfer.
-Every Stellar account is secured by a cryptographic keypair—consisting of a **public key**, used to identify the account and verify transactions, and a **secret key**, used to authenticate actions and prove ownership.
+The ITAL token system on CVmine is built on a secure and efficient wallet infrastructure that combines **public-key cryptography**, the **Ed25519 signature scheme**, the **Stellar Consensus Protocol (SCP)**, and flexible **wallet options** to support scalable digital value transfer.
+Every CVmine user is assigned a cryptographic keypair—consisting of a **public key**, used to identify the account and verify transactions, and a **secret key**, used to authenticate actions and prove ownership.
 These keys are generated using Ed25519, a robust and efficient form of **Elliptic Curve Cryptography (ECC)**.
-Unlike proof-of-work or proof-of-stake systems, Stellar uses SCP, which is based on the **Federated Byzantine Agreement (FBA)** model.
-This allows the network to reach consensus quickly and securely, without the need for energy-intensive mining.

-In terms of wallet infrastructure, users on CVmine are initially provided with **custodial wallets** managed by the platform.
-Each wallet includes a Stellar address, secure storage of the secret key (encrypted using **AES-256** at the application level), and a dashboard for managing balances and viewing transaction history.
-Over time, users will be given the option to migrate to **non-custodial wallets**, granting them full ownership and control of their private keys and digital assets.
-This architecture balances user convenience with strong security, ensuring users can interact with the network confidently while maintaining the flexibility to take full control of their financial identity.

-The CVmine platform provides an intuitive interface for users to view their ITAL token balance, track transaction history, and engage with token-earning activities.
-The wallet interface is seamlessly integrated into the user's CVmine dashboard, providing real-time updates on token earnings from platform activities.
+The CVmine platform implements a two-tier wallet infrastructure that balances user experience with blockchain integration options:

+### 6.1 Platform Wallet (Default)

+All CVmine users automatically receive a platform wallet that operates primarily off-chain.
+This wallet includes:

+- **Balance Management**: Real-time tracking of token earnings and expenditures
+- **Transaction History**: Comprehensive record of all token-related activities
+- **User Interface**: Intuitive displays of balance and activity
+- **Transfer Capability**: Ability to transfer tokens to other CVmine users
+- **Service Payments**: Functionality to pay for premium CVmine services
+- **Secure Key Storage**: Encrypted storage of the private key using **AES-256** at the application level

+The platform wallet requires no blockchain integration or fees, allowing for immediate setup and a streamlined user experience.
+All transactions within this wallet are managed through the CVmine Transaction Ledger with cryptographic verification.

+### 6.2 Stellar-Integrated Wallet (Optional)

+Users can optionally upgrade to a Stellar-integrated wallet that provides additional capabilities:

+- **Blockchain Presence**: Token holdings represented on the Stellar blockchain
+- **External Transfers**: Ability to send tokens to external Stellar addresses
+- **Third-Party Integration**: Compatibility with Stellar-based services and exchanges
+- **Trustless Verification**: Independent verification without relying on CVmine

+Upgrading to a Stellar-integrated wallet requires:

+1. User's explicit request for blockchain integration
+2. Payment of the 1.5 XLM fee (covering the 1 XLM minimum reserve + transaction fees)
+3. Completion of any required verification procedures

-### 6.1 Wallet Migration Strategy
+### 6.3 Wallet Migration Strategy

-The CVmine platform's migration from custodial to non-custodial wallets follows a carefully structured approach:
+The CVmine platform's migration from platform wallets to Stellar-integrated wallets follows a carefully structured approach:

-#### 6.1.1 Phased Implementation
+#### 6.3.1 Phased Implementation

 1. **Education Phase** (Months 1-3): Comprehensive user education about wallet security, private key management, and the benefits/risks of self-custody
 2. **Opt-in Beta** (Months 4-6): Limited release to technically proficient users who explicitly opt-in
 3. **Hybrid Period** (Months 7-18): Both wallet types available, with gradual feature parity development
-4. **Guided Migration** (Months 19-24): Guided transition for remaining custodial wallet users
+4. **Guided Migration** (Months 19-24): Guided transition for users who wish to move to Stellar-integrated wallets
-5. **Custodial Legacy Support** (Ongoing): Maintained support for users who prefer or require custodial services
+5. **Platform Wallet Legacy Support** (Ongoing): Maintained support for users who prefer or require platform wallets

-#### 6.1.2 Technical Implementation
+#### 6.3.2 Technical Implementation

 The migration process preserves user assets and identity through these security-focused procedures:

-- **Secure Key Generation**: Non-custodial private keys are generated client-side through secure key derivation functions
+- **Secure Key Generation**: Private keys for Stellar-integrated wallets are generated using secure key derivation functions
 - **Multi-signature Transition**: During migration, accounts temporarily use a 2-of-2 multisignature structure requiring both user and CVmine platform authorization
 - **Verifiable Recovery Options**: Users configure recovery mechanisms with optional trusted contacts
 - **Progressive Security Model**: Users gradually receive more control as they demonstrate security awareness
 - **Interface Consistency**: The user experience remains similar, despite the underlying custody changes
 - **Zero-knowledge Proofs**: Implementation of zero-knowledge techniques to allow platform assistance without custody

-#### 6.1.3 User Experience Considerations
+#### 6.3.3 User Experience Considerations

 To ensure successful migration, the CVmine platform addresses key user experience factors: